dynamsoft-docs/capture-vision-docs/parameters/reference/label-recognizer-task-settings/cluster-samples-count-threshold.md

 # ClusterSamplesCountThreshold

 The parameter `ClusterSamplesCountThreshold` defines the threshold for successful character clustering.
-It defines the minimum number of samples in a single cluster.
+It is defines the minimum number of samples in a single cluster.
 If every character in a group of confusable characters has been successfully clustered, the group will stop clustering.
 For example, [0,O,o] is a typical group of confusing characters.

 ## Example